Taylor Wimpey raises profit view as UK housing demand stays strong

-Aug 4 (Reuters) - UK homebuilder Taylor Wimpey Plc (TW.L) on Wednesday raised its full-year earnings outlook, joining bigger rivals in projecting sustained demand, as Britain's housing boom stands to outlast the tax holiday period.
+(Reuters) -UK homebuilder Taylor Wimpey Plc on Wednesday raised its full-year earnings outlook, joining bigger rivals in projecting sustained demand, as Britain’s housing boom stands to outlast the tax holiday period.

 Britain’s third-largest homebuilder forecast 2021 operating profit of about 820 million pounds ($1.14 billion), above the top end of a company-compiled consensus range of 756 million-808 million pounds.